 Funding through the heritage programme has enabled The Prince’s Foundation and the Strata Florida Trust to open an archaeological field school at the former Cistercian Abbey site of Strata Florida in Wales.

-The field school, which opened for the first time in summer 2019 and will run again in 2020 and 2021, will provide a unique opportunity for people of all ages, from different backgrounds, with and without experience of archaeology, to take part in all aspects of an archaeological excavation at this important historical site.
-It will help to address a shortage of practical training opportunities for those seeking careers in archaeology.
+The field school, which opened for the first time in summer 2019 and will run again in 2021 and 2022, provides a unique opportunity for people of all ages, from different backgrounds, with and without experience of archaeology, to take part in all aspects of an archaeological excavation at this important historical site.
+It is helping to address a shortage of practical training opportunities for those seeking careers in archaeology.
 You can find out more and how to ‘Join the Dig’ here.

 An Allchurches Trust’s grant of £471,000 over three years has also enabled Historic England (HE) to create new Historic Environment Advice Assistant (HEAA) heritage apprenticeships.
 These apprentices are being trained and supported in researching and providing advice on a vast range of heritage assets; including historic buildings, landscapes, monuments, archaeological sites and battlefields.
-The programme will also pioneer the new heritage apprenticeship standards, set best practice for recruitment and training and make it easier for young people from all walks of life to find a way into the heritage workforce.
+The programme is also pioneering the new heritage apprenticeship standards, setting best practice for recruitment and training and making it easier for young people from all walks of life to find a way into the heritage workforce.

 Allchurches Trust chairman, Tim Carroll, said: “As a Trust, we are passionate about protecting the UK and Ireland’s rich history.
 Our heritage grants programme invests in future generations so that all can continue to enjoy our great past.”